yiqiwangphysics/yiqiwangphysics.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <i>There is only one true heroism in the world,To see the world as it is, and to love it.</i>
+subtitle: <i>There is only one true heroism in the world, To see the world as it is, and to love it.</i>

 profile:
   align: right